michael-spengler/fairness/README.md

 You might want to stay up to date about the cult via [telegram](t.me/cultdaothemany), [discord](https://discord.gg/jrTjx4F6Xk), [twitter](https://twitter.com/wearecultdao), [medium](https://wearecultdao.medium.com/), ...

-If you are a guardian, wanting to bring this project to the next level, feel free to contact [me](https://t.me/danceplanner) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).
+If you are a guardian, wanting to bring this project to the next level, feel free to contact me via [telegram](https://t.me/danceplanner) or [twitter](https://twitter.com/Peer2peerE) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

 ## Supporting the Distributedness of our Movement